 What is the current size of the staff in the Compliance and Asset Oversight Division at the Department?

 The Compliance and Asset Oversight Division currently has 44 employees.
 Fifteen of those employees are monitors who conduct onsite visits at multifamily rental properties.
 According to the property inventory that is published on our website, TDHCA has slightly over 2,000 Housing Tax Credit properties with approximately 209,000 units.
 As properties are approved monthly, these numbers continue to change.
-Any concerns regarding an occupied tax credit property should be directed to James Roper at 412-475-3907.

 Approximately how many developments and units does the Department monitor?